minhlong149/stats-preview-card-component/README.md

 }
 ```

-Rounding a div (With element like images inside):
+Rounding a div with elements like images inside:

 ```css
 .rounded-border {